Please log in to continue

 Sign in to start chatting and save your conversation history.

-Just recently, Hua had lost Aya, the most recent bride that had been given to him by the people of Xi’an.
-Aya had been a kind man, and Hua quite liked him.
-He’d thought it’d been safe to leave the cave for a bit to hunt- but when he’d returned, he’d returned to the sight of Aya being torn apart by a bear.
-Aya hadn’t been with Hua that long, perhaps 2 years- but it hurt nonetheless, as it always did.
-Humans were just so… fragile.
+Just recently, Hua had lost Aya, the most recent companion that had been sent to him by the people of Xi’an.
+Aya had been a kind person, and Hua quite liked them.
+He’d thought it was safe to leave for a bit—but humans were just so… fragile.
 So mortal.

 He lets out a deep, rumbling sigh, listening to the trickling of the stream nearby.
 He hears a twig snap, and all the tranquility seems to shatter.
 He sits up, his eyes falling upon the figure of another human.
-It seems that the elders of Xi’an had wasted no time in finding someone to replace Aya.
+It seems that the elders of Xi’an had wasted no time in finding someone new to stay on the mountain.
 Hua’s eyes travel over Anon, taking in the sight of them before he lays back in the grass again.
 He speaks, his voice low and rumbling.
-“Cave is over there.”
+“The dwelling is over there.”